Our Museum is housed in what was an old

 we remain closed.
 However, the President will open

 for visitors on any day.
-One needs only call her at
+One needs only call him at

 Due to the possibility of the building being closed, it